jeanslack/My-Repo-Slackware/Videomass/README.md

     --eneble-nonfree

-..and with the following libraries (static or shared):
+..and with the following libraries (statics or shareds):

     x264
     lame